sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate2/16982156 - Naja Salaheem.md

   2: 0x0BBF [0x6F] WAIT_FRAME_DELAY: Yield until WaitTime reaches zero
   3: 0x0BC0 [0x70] WAIT_ENTITY_RENDER_FLAG: Wait while EventEntity->Render.Flags3 bit 2 is set (cancel turn if not)
   4: 0x0BC1 [0x2B] Naja Salaheem (ID: 16982156/0x0103208C) [9333*]:
-    → "Was there somethin' ya wanted to ask about the Black Coffin?\u007F1\u0000\u0007"
+    → "Was there somethin' ya wanted to ask about the Black Coffin?"
   5: 0x0BC8 [0x23] WAIT_FOR_DIALOG_INTERACTION
   6: 0x0BC9 [0x24] CREATE_DIALOG(message_id=9334*, default_option=0*, option_flags=0*)
-    → "Somethin' ya wanted to ask about?\u0007\u000BThe cutter.\u0007The fare.\u007F1\u0000\u0007"
+    → "Somethin' ya wanted to ask about?
+[The cutter./The fare.]"
   7: 0x0BD0 [0x25] WAIT_DIALOG_SELECT()
   8: 0x0BD1 [0x02] IF !(Work_Zone[0] == 0*) GOTO 0x0BF4
   9: 0x0BD9 [0x2B] Naja Salaheem (ID: 16982156/0x0103208C) [9335*]:
-    → "The cutter...?\u0007Now where was that little boat?\u007F1\u0000\u0007"
+    → "The cutter...?
+Now where was that little boat?"
  10: 0x0BE0 [0x23] WAIT_FOR_DIALOG_INTERACTION
  11: 0x0BE1 [0x2B] Naja Salaheem (ID: 16982156/0x0103208C) [9336*]:
-    → "Ah, that's rrright.\u0007Ya gotta head to the edge of Dvucca Isle, and find that ancient corsair's pier.\u007F1\u0000\u0007"
+    → "Ah, that's rrright.
+Ya gotta head to the edge of Dvucca Isle, and find that ancient corsair's pier."
  12: 0x0BE8 [0x23] WAIT_FOR_DIALOG_INTERACTION
  13: 0x0BE9 [0x2B] Naja Salaheem (ID: 16982156/0x0103208C) [9337*]:
-    → "Ya should be able to take the cutter from there to the Black Coffin.\u0007Wait...weren't ya the one who told me that in the first place?\u007F1\u0000\u0007"
+    → "Ya should be able to take the cutter from there to the Black Coffin.
+Wait...weren't ya the one who told me that in the first place?"
  14: 0x0BF0 [0x23] WAIT_FOR_DIALOG_INTERACTION
  15: 0x0BF1 [0x01] GOTO 0x0C0F
  16: 0x0BF4 [0x02] IF !(Work_Zone[0] == 1*) GOTO 0x0C0F
  17: 0x0BFC [0x2B] Naja Salaheem (ID: 16982156/0x0103208C) [9338*]:
-    → "Didn't ya tell me the cutter was rrrun by a corsair spirit?\u007F1\u0000\u0007"
+    → "Didn't ya tell me the cutter was rrrun by a corsair spirit?"
  18: 0x0C03 [0x23] WAIT_FOR_DIALOG_INTERACTION
  19: 0x0C04 [0x2B] Naja Salaheem (ID: 16982156/0x0103208C) [9339*]:
-    → "I wonder if a specter like that would be willin' to accept Imperial currency...\u007F1\u0000\u0007"
+    → "I wonder if a specter like that would be willin' to accept Imperial currency..."
  20: 0x0C0B [0x23] WAIT_FOR_DIALOG_INTERACTION
  21: 0x0C0C [0x01] GOTO 0x0C0F